 Cream Soda Balayage

 These balayage tones work together to bring soft, lighter brown hues to naturally dark hair.
-A stunning example of how multi-tones can really enhance brown hair.
+A stunning example of how multi-tones can enhance brown hair.

 Just like how it suits every texture, balayage is a hair color technique that suits almost any hair length as well.
 For proof, look to this photo.
 How perfect are those undulating highlights?